ANSSI-FR/IPECC/README.md

 ## Hardware

-For now the documentation on hardware is reduced to a tutorial [doc/ipecc.pdf](doc/ipecc.pdf) targeting the Xilinx Zynq-7000 FPGAs
+The documentation on hardware is still in progress [doc/ipecc.pdf](doc/ipecc.pdf) but it includes a tutorial in appendix, targeting the Xilinx Zynq-7000 FPGAs
 (Digilent's board Arty Z7-10 is used as a hardware support of the tutorial but everything described can be directly carried to Zynq-UltraScale+ circuits).